 Connect you to transit resources

-Engage residents and businesses on transit improvement projects such as the METRO B Line, D Line or E Line, METRO Green Line Extension or the METRO Blue Line Extension
+Engage residents and businesses on transit improvement projects such as the METRO B Line, E Line, F Line, METRO Green Line Extension or the METRO Blue Line Extension

 Keep people informed about the status of projects, especially construction activities